-The personnel department shall maintain records of the following information for at least three years: basic payroll and identifying employee data, the dates (or hours) of FMLA leave taken by each employee, and premium payments of employee benefits.
-Medical information, such as that relating to medical certifications, also will be maintained in the personnel department in confidential medical records.
+The human resources office shall maintain records of the following information for at least three years: basic payroll and identifying employee data, the dates (or hours) of FMLA leave taken by each employee, and premium payments of employee benefits.
+Medical information, such as that relating to medical certifications, also will be maintained in the human resources office in confidential medical records.

-The assistant superintendent director of human resources will maintain for at least three years copies of employee notices, including general and specific notices, any other documents describing employee benefits or policies, and records of disputes between the school system and any employee regarding designation of FMLA leave.
+The director of human resources will maintain for at least three years copies of employee notices, including general and specific notices, any other documents describing employee benefits or policies, and records of disputes between the school system and any employee regarding designation of FMLA leave.